 - Extinction risk (Red List category) and all other classifications (e.g. frequency of occurence, trends) in Germany and the German federal states from the most recent Red List (Blick et al. 2016)

 - Frequency of occurence in Baden-Württemberg from Nährig & Harms (2003)

-- Nische position and width (shading, moisture) of many species from Entling et al. (2007)
+- Nische position and width for the niche parameters shading and moisture) of many species (derived and modified from Entling et al. 2007)

-These informations are also available for registered members of Arachnologische Gesellschaft in the internal area of this website.
+For registered members of Arachnologische Gesellschaft an access to Diversity TaxonNames is offered in the internal area of this website.

 The list of the German species is regularly updated on the basis of the World Spider Catalog by Hubert Höfer (SMNK) and is available within the Diversity Workbench environment for all users, through GBOL, through the DWB REST Webservice for Taxon Lists and through GBIF.